 In a follow-up phone interview with Page a few days later, he says the meeting was “excellent,” and that “they were just as keen to meet us as we were to meet them.
 Davila used to own claims on our property so he’s familiar with the project, and they asked if there was anything the government could do to help us.

 “They’re going to be at PDAC and want to have more meetings with Canadian companies.
 The new minister supports the mining industry and wants to bring a lot of investment capital into the economy.”

-Shares of Southern Silver have traded in a 52-range between 4¢ and 66¢, and traded at 46¢ per share at the time of writing.
+Shares of Southern Silver have traded in a 52-range of 4¢ to 66¢, and traded at 46¢ per share at press time.
 The company has 84.1 million shares outstanding for a $39-million market capitalization.